MuditAggarwal1/CashMate/README.md

 **Social Interaction**:

-Users can share the app with friends and encourage them to manage their finances effectively.
+Users can share the app with friends and encourage them to manage their finances effectively, also the project is MIT lincensed.
 Additionally, a rate app feature allows users to provide feedback.